Yngwarr/Yngwarr.github.io/index.md

 Some of our favorite ones:

 * [Remote Bot][rb] — the crazy mix of my favorite things: command line interface and platformers.
-This turned out to be more about tactics then reflexes or typing skills.
+This turned out to be more about tactics than reflexes or typing skills.

 <!--![](https://img.itch.zone/aW1nLzI4NTE1MzAucG5n/180x143%23c/IY%2Fd29.png "Made with Godot")-->